Cryptographic Storage Cheat Sheet

 Keys should remain in a protected key vault at all times.
 In particular, ensure that there is a gap between the threat vectors that have direct access to the data and the threat vectors that have direct access to the keys.
 This implies that keys should not be stored on the application or web server (assuming that application attackers are part of the relevant threat model).

 Rule - Document concrete procedures for managing keys through the lifecycle

 These procedures must be written down and the key custodians must be adequately trained.

-Rule - Build support for changing keys periodically
+Rule - Build support for changing algorithms and keys when needed